-This screen allows the user to manually setup the type of input and output modules occupying each slot in a Hydra I/O Rack.
+This screen allows the user to manually setup the type of input and output modules occupying each slot in a modular Hydra I/O box.

-In some situations, it may be necessary to reconfigure Hydra I/O Racks to meet the requirements of each program.
-This can be done offline, and the configurations can be saved and loaded, when online again.
+In some situations, it may be necessary to re-configure modular Hydra I/O boxes to meet the requirements of each program.
+This can be done offline, and the configurations can be saved and loaded when online again.

-The Hydra sources can be grouped into lists along with local sources to make them easier to access either on the front end (FE) application or on the I/O matrix port assigment controls on the control surface (if available).
-This is done using the Options - Port Lists screens.
+The Hydra input and output ports can be grouped into lists to make them easier to access either on the I/O patching screens or on the I/O port assignment controls on the control surface (if available).
+This is done using the Options - Port Lists screens